Marketing assessments

 Marketing assessments are payments in United States agricultural policy.
-At times, producers and first purchasers of some supported commodities are required to pay assessments as a contribution toward achieving budget deficit reduction targets.
+At times, producers and first purchasers of some supported commodities are required to pay assessments as a contribution towards achieving budget deficit reduction targets.
 Under the 1996 farm bill (P.L.
-104-127), assessments were imposed on sugar processors and on producers and first buyers of peanuts.
+104-127), assessments were imposed on sugar processors, producers, and first buyers of peanuts.
 However, the 1996 farm bill (P.L.
 104-127) eliminated a milk marketing assessment.
 The 2002 farm bill (P.L.
 107-171) eliminated the assessments for peanuts and sugar.
 Tobacco was subject to a no-net-cost assessment on all marketings to offset Commodity Credit Corporation (CCC) losses on price support loan operations until support was ended in 2005 under the quota buyout provision (P.L.
 108-357, Title VI).